hwdsl2/setup-ipsec-vpn/README.md

 **Android users**: If you encounter connection issues, try [these steps](docs/clients.md#android-mtumss-issues).

 The same VPN account can be used by your multiple devices.
-However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IPsec/XAuth mode](docs/clients-xauth.md), or [set up IKEv2](docs/ikev2-howto.md).
+However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices simultaneously from behind the same NAT (e.g. home router), you must use only [IKEv2](docs/ikev2-howto.md) or [IPsec/XAuth](docs/clients-xauth.md) mode.

-If you wish to view or update VPN user accounts, see [Manage VPN users](docs/manage-users.md).
+To view or update VPN user accounts, see [Manage VPN users](docs/manage-users.md).
 Helper scripts are included for convenience.

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).